Land Conservation

 Sebago Clean Waters

-The District is a founding member of Sebago Clean Waters, a coalition of nine organizations.
+The District is a founding member of Sebago Clean Waters, a coalition of eleven organizations.
 Sebago Clean Waters’ mission is to protect water quality, community well-being, a vibrant economy, and fish and wildlife habitat in the Sebago watershed through voluntary forestland conservation.
 To find out how you can support SCW’s efforts, visit www.sebagocleanwaters.org

-Protecting forestland from development is an important tool to protect water quality, but anyone can take actions to help protect Sebago Lake’s watershed.
+Protecting forestland from development is an important tool to protect water quality, but anyone can take action to help protect Sebago Lake’s watershed.
 Find out more in PWD’s “Protecting Your Woods and Waters” guide.

 NRCS Grant Award